Wongt8/Cops-Miku/README.md

 Cops Miku is a Discord bot that is designed to help you manage your server with Miku as a cops.

 ## Introduction
-You are bored of stupid link or websit, and you would like to ban some ?
+You are bored of stupid link or website, and you would like to ban some ?
 You are in the right place.
 Miku is here to help you.

 ## Commands